 Issued on: Modified:

-Google sets out to transform the video game world with its Stadia service crafted to let people access console-quality games as easily as they do email.
+Google set out to transform the video game world Tuesday with the launch of a Stadia service crafted to let people access console-quality games as easily as they do email.

 Stadia games are also playable using Google Chrome web browser software on computers as well as with Google-made Pixel smartphones from the second-generation onward.